- Dr Dirk Sudholt (Senior Lecturer - University of Sheffield)

 Human cognitive abilities, attention, short-term memory, accessibility issues.

 Principles of design, Standards.
 Checklists.
 Is your system usable and your content findable, desirable and accessible?
-Wireframe designs, paper prototyping.
+Rich pictures.
+Use case analysis.
+Dataflow diagrams.
+State diagrams.
+Hierarchical Task Analysis.
+Wireframe designs.

 Your design will inevitably involve multimedia.
 How do you create attractive and appropriate material?
-Preparing graphics and video for use on the web.
+How can it improve the user experience?

 Planning appropriate use of colour, typography.
 The Golden ratio, using proportions.

 Creating dynamic changes to the appearance of a website - an approach to the problem of designing for the multitude of available devices.
-Designing for touch interfaces
+Designing for novel interfaces

 Discussion of the web initiatives to make web content accessible.
 This will look at international guides on producing accessible sites.
 Of particular focus for anyone working on projects funded by the public sector.